The-Campus-Chronicle/website/_posts/2021-06-15-boutiques-around-union-county-millburn-edition.md

 The size range was pretty good as far as I could tell, considering the boutique mostly sells jewelry anyway.
 The shop is not very roomy, because the jewelry table is huge, which makes it a bit more difficult to look around.
 Not to mention the crazy price tags on everything one single necklace was over $30!
 Although I did end up buying the jacket, I wont be coming back to this boutique.

-If you do wish to visit Jias, theyre located at 359 Millburn Ave and their hours are 11a.m.-6p.m.
+If you do wish to visit Jias, they're located at 359 Millburn Ave and their hours are 11a.m.-6p.m.
 Mondays through Saturdays.
 They also have an online shop at jia-boutique.com.

  Overall, I would rate this boutique a 4/10, because although the quality of the products was good, the prices, customer service, and shop organization were all dealbreakers.